sanskriti0606/Geo-data-app/README.md

 # Geo-data App Documentation
 ### Overview
-The Geolocator App is a web application that provides geolocation services to users.
+The Geo-data App is a web application that provides geolocation services to users.
 It allows users to interact with a map, mark locations, view them, and perform various operations related to geographical data, such as adding, updating, and deleting markers.
 The app uses modern web technologies to ensure a smooth, responsive, and intuitive user experience.
 ## Technologies Used
 ### Backend:
 Express.js </br>